azukauteh/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ![Author](https://img.shields.io/badge/Author-AzukaUteh-blue.svg)

-Welcome to the 0x04 derictory on Loops, Conditions, and Parsing!
-This directory contains various code examples and exercises related to programming concepts such as loops, conditional statements, and parsing data.
+Welcome to the 0x04 direcctory on Loops, Conditions, and Parsing!
+This directory contains various code examples and exercises related to python concepts such as loops, conditional statements, and parsing data.

 ## Table of Contents